mhumph/zenboard/README.md

 You don't need the world's most talented individuals, but you do need great teamwork.

-You need lazer focus, deep collaboration and "user-centricity".
+You need laser focus, deep collaboration and "user-centricity".

 Zenboard is a team board that makes all of this easier.